opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/rhoaibu-cluster-gitops.md

-# Implementing the RHOAI BU cluster with GitOps
+# Managing the RHOAI BU cluster at scale with GitOps

 ## What is the RHOAI BU Cluster Repository?

-The **RHOAI BU Cluster** repository is a comprehensive GitOps implementation that demonstrates how to manage complete Red Hat OpenShift AI infrastructure using declarative configuration management.
+The **[RHOAI BU Cluster GitOps Repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster)** is a comprehensive GitOps implementation that demonstrates how to manage complete Red Hat OpenShift AI infrastructure using declarative configuration management.
 This repository manages two OpenShift clusters - a development cluster (`rhoaibu-cluster-dev`) and a production cluster (`rhoaibu-cluster-prod`) - and serves as both a working example and a reference architecture for organizations looking to implement GitOps practices for their AI/ML platforms.

 **🚀 Key Service**: This cluster hosts a complete **Models as a Service (MaaS)** platform with 15+ AI models, providing API management, authentication, and self-service capabilities for internal development and testing purposes.